Linux OS Install!

 You Must Comply!
 FOSS stands for Free & Open Source Software: Freedom!
 Proprietary always means pay us; it is ours!
 You have our permission to buy and use it, but we own it!
 In other words, no one fully "owns" any electronic device that has a proprietary OS on it.
 It is always a shared ownership.
 You own the hardware; the tangible device, but they own the OS and all that happens with it and to it, and you must comply with their directives.

-Now, it's puzzling to me why anyone would volunteer to be a consumer drone like this, when there are alternatives.
-It will not always be this way: Have you not watched Continuum? 😜 The Open Source software options are too vast to list.
+Now, it's puzzling why anyone would volunteer to be a consumer drone like this, when there are alternatives.
+It will not always be this way: Have you not watched Continuum?
+Science Fiction but with real future possibilities!
+The Open Source software options are too vast to list.
 It is just a matter of learning one over another.
 Besides, if someone needs Windows just watch this: Running Windows in Linux: Virtual Box Configuration (YouTube).

-Still, Windows is more than two times larger than the largest 2 Linux Distros running on any consumer device, and that's before anything else is added like apps and updates so on.
+Still, Windows is more than two times larger than the largest Linux Distro running on any consumer device, and that's before anything else is added like apps and updates so on.
 The raw ISO file sizes for Windows 11 is 6GB; Linux Mint and Fedora Workstation's are 2GB each.
 Even the Mac OS High Sierra 10 ISO is nearly 5GB.
 I have them all on CD with 14 OS's in total.
 I prefer a CD to a USB for installs because all systems (old & new) will natively recognize a CD Drive.
-But when those images are unfurled, the proprietary OS's increase 8 to 10 fold, whereas Linux is at 4 to 5 fold.
+But when those images are unfurled, the proprietary OS's increase 7 to 8 fold, whereas Linux is at 4 to 5 fold.

 My newest (10/2020) laptop, an Acer Aspire 5, came with Windows on it, and it was fine; however, it also came with an Intel 10th Gen Core I5, a 512GB NVMe SSD, and (bumped to) 20GB RAM to better handle that OS.
 It was still at 46GB of space used, even after I uninstalled bloatware via the recommended CC Cleaner (free), and then ran Disk Cleanup & Storage Sense.
 CC uninstalls bloatware that won't uninstall natively, then I uninstall it too.
 So far it's been a good laptop; no problems with W10 on this unit, but if I do, especially with W11 coming, I'll wipe it and install Linux Mint.
 (Update 8/21: Wipe done!
 But I sampled Windows for months).

-I've built many Intel/Asus NUC Kits; all of them work flawlessly on Linux Mint (YouTube).
-Intel's integrated chipset is a big part of that success.
-And their Meteor Lake Micro Architecture, as well as AMD's Zen 2: Sweet!
-And the Debian based LMDE is an awesome choice for older 32–bit systems.
+I've built many NUC Kits; all of them work flawlessly on Linux Mint (YouTube).
+Intel's integrated chipset is a big part of that success; their Micro Architecture is key.
+The Debian based LMDE is an awesome choice for older 32–bit systems.
 Of course, I always keep a BIOS updated, when availed, as recommended.

 Trying a Linux Distro is an awesome idea; just buy an older used, or a new low end laptop, and experiment with it first, before trying to create a Windows/Linux dual–boot on (say) a $3K gaming laptop.
 Linux will run great on a cheap laptop/PC if you wipe it.
 Whenever you have two completely different OS's on one computer, problems will arise, so be expecting it.
 It's like putting flex–fuel in a gas–only car!